-This guide takes you through the whole process from your first dreams of a new home to ownership.
+This guide takes you through the whole process, from your first dreams of a new home to ownership.
 It deals with all the steps and provides the “what happens next” to every step.
 This guide is written to help you through the legals of buying.

-Management service charges – are charges imposed by management companies on behalf of all of the owners of homes for the provision of services such as maintenance of common areas outside, maintenance of common areas and roofs/walls inside the multiple-unit building, insurance lighting and a whole range of services that may be provided outside (grass cutting).
+Management service charges – are charges imposed by management companies on behalf of all of the owners of homes for the provision of services such as maintenance of common areas outside, maintenance of common areas and roofs/walls inside the multiple-unit building, insurance lighting and a whole range of services outside (grass cutting).
 The fee for all the services and the cost of managing those services is divided equally among all the owners within the same class of the development.
 The charge is an annual charge and is not optional.

-Approval in principal – means that your bank has agreed to lend you up to a certain amount on your purchase subject to conditions such as a valuation for the property and you being approved for mortgage protection or life assurance.
+Approval in principle – means that your bank has agreed to lend you up to a certain amount on your purchase subject to conditions such as a valuation for the property and you being approved for mortgage protection or life assurance.
 It is only in principal and is not based on any particular home.